WebAhead/master-reference/coursebook/week-2/project/README.md

 ### Part 3: have fun!

-You can add features, like sort or update description.
+You can add features, like filtering by completed or editing descriptions.

-You can make it look pretty, using CSS.
+Try to make it look pretty, using CSS.

-You can add integration tests!